abekkary/MarketMiner26/README.md

 # 🚀 Market Miner Pro 2026 — Initial Release (v1.0.0)

 We are excited to launch the first official version of **Market Miner Pro 2026**!
-Developed by EagleFins, this application is designed to bridge the gap between complex financial data and actionable insights for retail investors.
+This application is designed to bridge the gap between complex financial data and actionable insights for retail investors.

 ---